-A cough is a common reflex action that aims to clear the throat of mucus or foreign irritants.
-Coughing to clear the throat is typically an infrequent action, although there are a number of other conditions that can cause more frequent bouts of coughing.
+A cough is a common reflex action that clears the throat of mucus or foreign irritants.
+Coughing to clear the throat is typically an infrequent action, although a number of conditions can cause more frequent bouts of coughing.

-In general, a cough that lasts for less than three weeks is known as an acute cough.
+In general, a cough that lasts for less than three weeks is an acute cough.

-A cough that lasts between three weeks and eight weeks, improving by the end of the period, is known as a sabacute cough.
+A cough that lasts between 3 and 8 weeks, improving by the end of that period, is a subacute cough.

-A persistent cough that lasts for over eight weeks is known as a chronic cough.
+A persistent cough that lasts more than eight weeks is a chronic cough.

-Most coughs will clear up, or at least significantly improve, within two weeks.
-If you cough up blood or have a “barking” cough, consult with a doctor.
-Any cough that has not improved after a few weeks may be serious and you should see a doctor.
+Most cough episodes will clear up, or at least significantly improve, within two weeks.
+If you cough up blood or have a “barking” cough, talk to your doctor.
+Any cough that hasn’t improved after a few weeks may be serious, and you should see a doctor.

-A cough can be caused by a number of conditions, both temporary and permanent.
+A cough can be caused by several conditions, both temporary and permanent.

-A cough is the standard way of clearing the throat.
-When the airways become clogged with mucus or foreign particles such as smoke or dust, a cough is a reflex reaction that attempts to clear the particles and make breathing easier.
+A cough is a standard way of clearing the throat.
+When your airways become clogged with mucus or foreign particles such as smoke or dust, a cough is a reflex reaction that attempts to clear the particles and make breathing easier.

 Usually, this type of coughing is relatively infrequent, but coughing will increase with exposure to irritants such as smoke.

 The most common cause of a cough is a respiratory tract infection, such as a cold or flu.
-This is usually caused by a virus and may only last for a few days or a week.
-Caused by the flu may take some extra time to clear up and may sometimes require antibiotics.
+Respiratory tract infections are usually caused by a virus and may last from a few days to a week.
+Infections caused by the flu may take a little longer to clear up and may sometimes require antibiotics.

-Smoking is the second most common cause of coughing.
-A cough caused by smoking is almost always a chronic cough, with a distinctive sound.
-It is often known as “smoker’s lung” or a “smoker’s cough.”
+Smoking is another common cause of coughing.
+A cough caused by smoking is almost always a chronic cough with a distinctive sound.
+It’s often known as “smoker’s cough.”

-The most common cause of coughing in young children is asthma.
-Typically, asthmatic coughing involves wheezing, making it easily identifiable.
-Mild cases of asthma may just be observed, but more severe cases will require treatment using an inhaler.
-It is possible for children to grow out of asthma as they get older.
+A common cause of coughing in young children is asthma.
+Typically, asthmatic coughing involves wheezing, making it easy to identify.
+Asthma exacerbations should receive treatment using an inhaler.
+It’s possible for children to grow out of asthma as they get older.

-It is possible that some medications will cause coughing, although this is generally a rare side effect.
-ACE inhibitors, which are commonly used to treat high blood pressure and heart conditions, can cause coughing.
+Some medications will cause coughing, although this is generally a rare side effect.
+Angiotensin-converting enzyme (ACE) inhibitors, commonly used to treat high blood pressure and heart conditions, can cause coughing.
 Two of the more common brands are Zestril (lisinopril) and Vasotec (enalapril).
 The coughing stops when the medication is discontinued.

 Most coughs will clear up, or at least significantly improve, within two weeks.
-Any cough that has not improved by this time should be seen by a doctor, as it may be a symptom of a more serious problem.
+If you have a cough that hasn’t improved in this amount of time, see a doctor, as it may be a symptom of a more serious problem.

 If additional symptoms develop, such as a fever, chest pains, headaches, drowsiness, or confusion, contact your doctor as soon as possible.

-Coughing up blood or breathing difficulties require immediate emergency medical attention.
+Coughing up blood or having difficulty breathing require immediate emergency medical attention.

-A cough that is the result of a virus cannot be treated with antibiotics.
-You can, however, soothe it in the following ways;
+A cough that results from a virus can’t be treated with antibiotics.
+You can, however, soothe it in the following ways:

-- use cough drops to soothe the throat
+- Use cough drops to soothe your throat.

-- gargle hot saltwater regularly to remove mucus and soothe the throat
+- Gargle hot salt water regularly to remove mucus and soothe your throat.

-- add honey or ginger to hot tea to relieve the cough and clear the airway
+- Add honey or ginger to hot tea to relieve your cough and clear your airway.

-- use decongestant sprays to unblock the nose and ease breathing
+- Use decongestant sprays to unblock your nose and ease breathing.

-Typically, medical care will involve your doctor looking down your throat, listening to the cough, and asking about any other symptoms.
+Typically, medical care will involve your doctor looking down your throat, listening to your cough, and asking about any other symptoms.

-If the cough is likely to be due to bacteria, oral antibiotics will be prescribed.
-You will usually need to take the medication for a week to fully cure the cough.
+If your cough is likely due to bacteria, your doctor will prescribe oral antibiotics.
+You’ll usually need to take the medication for a week to fully cure the cough.
 They may also prescribe either expectorant cough syrups, or cough suppressants that contain codeine.

-If no cause can be found for the cough, your doctor may order additional tests.
-This could include a chest X-ray to assess whether the lungs are clear, along with blood and skin tests if an allergic response is suspected.
-In some cases, phlegm or mucus may be collected to be analyzed for signs of bacteria or tuberculosis.
+If your doctor can’t find a cause for your cough, they may order additional tests.
+This could include a chest X-ray to assess whether your lungs are clear, along with blood and skin tests if they suspect an allergic response.
+In some cases, phlegm or mucus may be analyzed for signs of bacteria or tuberculosis.

-It is very rare for a cough to be the only symptom of heart problems, but a doctor may request an ECG or echocardiography to ensure that the heart is functioning correctly and is not causing the cough.
+It’s very rare for a cough to be the only symptom of heart problems, but a doctor may request an echocardiogram to ensure that your heart is functioning correctly and isn’t causing the cough.

 Difficult cases may require additional testing.
-A CT examination offers a more in-depth view of the airways and chest, and it can be useful when determining the cause of the cough.
-If the CT scan does not show the cause, you may be referred to a G.I. specialist (gastrointestinal) or a pulmonary (lung) specialist.
-One of the tests these specialists may use is esophageal pH monitoring looking for evidence of gastroesophageal reflux (GERD) or other testing performed.
+A CT scan offers a more in-depth view of the airways and chest, and it can be useful when determining the cause of the cough.
+If the CT scan doesn’t show the cause, your doctor may refer you to a gastrointestinal (GI) specialist or a pulmonary (lung) specialist.
+One of the tests these specialists may use is esophageal pH monitoring, which looks for evidence of GERD.

 In most cases, a cough will disappear naturally within a week or two after it first develops.
-A cough will not typically cause any long-lasting damage or symptoms.
+A cough won’t typically cause any long-lasting damage or symptoms.

 - fractured ribs

-These are very rare, and they will normally cease when the cough has been cured.
+These are very rare, and they will normally cease when the cough disappears.

 A cough that is the symptom of a more serious condition is unlikely to go away on its own.
-If left untreated, the condition could worsen and cause other symptoms or a worse cough.
+If left untreated, the condition could worsen and cause other symptoms.

 While infrequent coughing is necessary to clear the airways, there are ways you can prevent catching other coughs.

-Smoking is the most common cause for a chronic cough.
-Once this cough begins, it can be very difficult to cure.
-There is a wide variety of help and methods available to stop smoking, varying from gadgets such as electronic cigarettes to advice groups and support networks.
-Once you have stopped smoking, you will be much less likely to catch colds or suffer from a chronic cough.
+Smoking is a common contributor to a chronic cough.
+It can be very difficult to cure a “smoker’s cough.”
+There are a wide variety of methods available to help you stop smoking, from gadgets such as electronic cigarettes to advice groups and support networks.
+After you stop smoking, you will be much less likely to catch colds or suffer from a chronic cough.

 A study in the American Journal of Respiratory and Critical Care Medicine found that people who eat diets high in fruit, fiber, and flavonoids are less likely to suffer from chronic coughs.
-If you need help to adjust your diet, your doctor may be able to advise or refer you to a dietician.
+If you need help adjusting your diet, your doctor may be able to advise you or refer you to a dietitian.

-It is advisable to stay away from anyone suffering from contagious illnesses, such as bronchitis, to avoid catching the germs.
-In addition you should wash your hands frequently, and not share cutlery, towels, or pillows.
+It’s advisable to stay away from anyone suffering from contagious illnesses, such as bronchitis, to avoid coming into contact with germs.
+You should wash your hands frequently, and you shouldn’t share cutlery, towels, or pillows.

-If you have existing medical conditions that increase the chances of developing a cough, such as GERD or asthma, consult your doctor about different management strategies.
-Once correctly managed, you may find that your cough disappears, or it may become much less frequent.
+If you have existing medical conditions that increase your chances of developing a cough, such as GERD or asthma, consult your doctor about different management strategies.
+Once the condition is correctly managed, you may find that your cough disappears, or it may become much less frequent.